Brexit debate: Johnson will press for election if timetable rejected

 “If the programme motion is passed then we have a clear path to leave the EU with a deal on October 31st.
 If the programme motion is not passed, and we cannot guarantee having a deal completed by October 31st, there is no guarantee the EU will grant an extension.”

-European council president Donald Tusk reassured MPs that a Brexit extension is still on the table.
+In a sign of the frustration in Brussels, European Commission president Jean-Claude Juncker said Brexit was a waste of time and energy and that the European Parliament could only approve Johnson’s deal after the British parliament.

+Brexit Party leader Nigel Farage told the EU parliament that another delay was on the cards.

-French president Emmanuel Macron and EU chief Jean-Claude Juncker had applied pressure on MPs with hints that Mr Johnson’s deal is the last and that any further delay may not be granted.
+French president Emmanuel Macron and Mr Juncker had applied pressure on MPs with hints that Mr Johnson’s deal is the last and that any further delay may not be granted.
 But Mr Tusk said the latest request for an extension to Article 50 should be treated “in all seriousness” as he consults EU leaders over the requested delay.

 “We should be ready for every scenario.
 But one thing must be clear: as I said to prime minister Johnson on Saturday, a no-deal Brexit will never be our decision.”

-The new Brexit deal must also win backing from the European Parliament but its Brexit co-ordinator, Guy Verhofstadt, suggested “all problems faced by EU27 nationals in the UK need to be solved” first.
+The new Brexit deal must also win backing from the European Parliament but its Brexit co-originator, Guy Verhofstadt, suggested “all problems faced by EU27 nationals in the UK need to be solved” first.

 His demands include no citizens being deported from Britain if they miss the deadline for settled status in order to prevent “another Windrush scandal”.